rusenaite/money-detection-with-YOLOv8/README.md

-# Money Detector using YOLOv8
+# Money Detection using YOLOv8

 Python-based application that utilizes the YOLOv8 object detection model to identify and highlight currency (banknotes and coins) in images.
 It reads images, detects money objects using a pre-trained YOLOv8 model, and outputs annotated images with bounding boxes and confidence scores.
 The program also provides statistics on the number of detected money objects.